Roopkund Trek – One Of The Best Hikes In Uttarakhand

 Are the Roopkund hikes difficult?

-Yes, as the hike is at a relatively high altitude.
-You will have to keep this in mind and avoid hiking two quickly so as to allow your body to acclimatize.
+Yes, altitude sickness is a risk on Roopkund treks due to the relatively high altitude.
+You will have to keep this in mind and avoid hiking too quickly so as to allow your body to acclimatize.

 However, remember to be aware of your body and drink lots of water along the way.